Advocating for Torture Survivor Rehabilitation

-- Prominent military, national security, foreign policy, and religious leaders support the public release of the SSCI report.
+- Prominent military, national security, foreign policy, religious leaders, media, and others support the public release of the SSCI report.

 - In commemoration of the 25th Anniversary of the Reagan Administration signing the United Nations Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, CVT issued the policy report, “U.S. Bi-Partisan Leadership Against Torture.”
 The report highlights historical bipartisan opposition to torture and calls for the United States to regain its global leadership again torture and cruel treatment.
 Read our op-ed in the Huffington Post, “The Convention Against Torture 25 Years Later.”